 What is A/B testing?

-What to do before you run an A/B test
+How to run an A/B test

 Where to start experimenting with A/B testing